 Did you know our headquarters are in downtown Boyne City?
-We have a special place in our hearts for this little town.
+As a result, we have a special place in our hearts for this little town.
 Here they go big with their Independence Day celebrations.
 So big that they’ve been voted one of the “Top 10 Independence Day Celebrations in the Nation” by Good Morning America and USA Today, number two “Best Small Town Fourth of July Celebration in the USA” by Travel Channel, and they got the top spot in “Best Small-Town July Fourth Fireworks” by Reader’s Digest.
 We’re going to break down the festivities of “Best 4th in the North!”

-Bright and early in the morning on July 4th, a two-mile and 10k races take place along the edge of Lake Charlevoix.
+Bright and early in the morning on July 4th, two-mile and 10k races take place along the edge of Lake Charlevoix.
 Recently they’ve added some new features including start and finish line timing with provides participants with a true ‘chip time’ finish.
 As an added bonus, there are custom finisher medals.

 The hour before the parade starts there are lots of things to do and watch.
-At the Inflatable Alley, there are bouncers and much more, which is fun for kids of all ages and sizes.
-There is also a children’s bike and costume lineup.
+For example, at the Inflatable Alley, there are bouncers and much more, which is fun for kids of all ages and sizes.
+In addition, there is also a children’s bike and costume lineup.

-At 10 am on Independence Day, the Grand Parade starts on downtown with the singing of the National Anthem.
+At 10 am on Independence Day, the Grand Parade starts downtown with the singing of the National Anthem.

 If you’re around in the afternoon, make sure you bring your lawn chairs or a blanket.
 There are multiple bands are playing at Veterans Park.

 There are two races on Independence Day that everyone looks forward to.
 First, is the Annual Duck Race, where hundreds of rubber ducks are dumped into the Boyne River at once.
 Each duck is numbered and there are raffle tickets available for purchase.
 The prizes are awarded to those whose raffle ticket matches the first ten ducks to cross the finish line.